Patients Share Stories of Survival After Experiencing Life-Threatening Heart Events

 Seconds before going into cardiac arrest after a basketball game with friends at Case Western Reserve University, Raheem Stanfield told a friend he might need an ambulance.

-Read Family Story
+The Read Family’s Story

 In 1976, 52-year-old Louise Read came to cardiologist Michel Farah, MD for treatment for congestive heart failure.
 This was the start of a case that Dr. Farah has followed for 42 years and counting.